uber-archive/makisu/README.md

 secret/docker-registry-config created
 ```

-You will also need to mount the registry configuration after having created the secret for it.
+Registry configuration needs to be mounted in after having created the secret for it.
 Below is a template to build a
 GitHub repository and push it to a registry.
 ```yaml
 apiVersion: batch/v1